scottmcallister/dropwizard-react-app/README.md

-# DropwizardReact
+# dropwizard-react-app

-How to start the DropwizardReact application
+How to start the application
 ---

 1. Run `mvn clean install` to build your application